molloy-lab/TREE-QMC/README.md

         Input file, typically with gene trees in newick format (required) [(--quartets)]
         Input are (weighted) quartets, either in qCF format or format below
-        Note: only n0 and n2 normalization are implemented for quartet input currently [(--quartetformat) <format string>]
+        Note: only n0 and n2 normalization are implemented for quartet input [(--quartetformat) <format string>]
         Specify a format of the input quartets
         Examples: "((___,___),(___,___));___" for ((A,B),(C,D));1.234 (default)